glederrey/ratebeer_crawler/README.md

 ## Dates of crawling

-The places, the breweries and the beers have been scraped between the 25th of July and the 1st of August 2017.
+The places, the breweries and the beers have been crawled between the 25th of July and the 1st of August 2017.
-The users have been scraped between the 2nd and the 3rd of August 2017.
+The users have been crawled between the 2nd and the 3rd of August 2017.

 ## Required packages